Installing and building rocSOLVER#

 rocSOLVER requires a ROCm-enabled platform.
 For more information, see the ROCm install guide.

-rocSOLVER also requires compatible versions of rocBLAS and rocSPARSE installed on the system.
-For more information, see the rocBLAS install guide and rocSPARSE install guide.
+rocSOLVER also requires a compatible version of rocBLAS installed on the system and might require rocSPARSE, depending on the build options.
+For more information, see rocBLAS and rocSPARSE.

-If you have added the ROCm repositories to your Linux distribution, the latest release version of rocSOLVER can be installed using a package manager.
-On Ubuntu, for example, use the commands:
+If you have added the ROCm repositories to your Linux system, you can install the latest release version of rocSOLVER using a package manager.
+For example, use these commands on Ubuntu:

 sudo apt-get update